DiSSCo/dissco.github.io/Geological/thin_sections.md

 We fill in the columns as follows:
 1. The *Section number* column is the unique number the slide is given in the collection (e.g. E27746, E27747 etc).
 2. The *Suf.* column is for section numbers that include extra notation.
 Sometimes two slides have been created from the sample and thereby have the same section number, but are differentiated by their suffix (e.g. E27747 and E27747A).
-3. The *Light* column is either XL for the first image  where the filter is down (double polarised light), or PPL for the second image where the filter is up (plain polarised light).
+3. The *Light* column is either XL for the first image  where the filter is down (double polarised light), or PPL for the second image where the filter is up (plane polarised light).
 4. In the *Camera number & prefix* column we record the image number as assigned by the camera.
 These will be filled in in a series on after the other.
 If a mistake is made, we leave the image in the camera and miss out that number in the column.
 See the image below for an example (the number 7853 is missed out).
 It is important to make sure that this column is filled in correctly.
 Any mistake will result in the wrong image being attached to each specimen.

 <img src="/images/Geo/thinsections/annotated_filled_sheet.png" alt="shows an annotated recording sheet" width="600"/>\